learn-co-curriculum/python-p4-validation-flask-sqlalchemy-validations/README.md

 ## Learning Goals

-After this lesson, you should be able to:

-- Explain the purpose of validation
-- Add custom validation errors
+- Define constraints and validations in data processing.
+- Ensure that only acceptable input is sent to the database using validations.

 ***

 ## Key Vocab

+- **Constraint**: a rule enforced on the data columns of a table.
+Ensures that only appropriate data is saved to the database.
-- **Validation**: Validation is an automatic check to ensure that data entered is sensible and feasible.
+- **Validation**: an automatic check to ensure that data entered is sensible and feasible.
+- **Forms**: A web form (or HTML form) is a place where users enter data or personal information that's then sent to a server for processing.

 ***